kenjiao101/andai/digitaldivide.md

-# Poverty and Internet Access in Indonesia: A Statistical Case Study
+# Statistical Analysis of Poverty and Internet Access Across Indonesian Provinces

 ### Analyzing poverty and internet access across Indonesian provinces using correlation, regression, and chi-square testing to quantify Indonesia's digital divide.